• Skip to main content

 Of course, there are many reasons why Microsoft did not succeed and could not create something like Android, or even iOS.

-For me, a big part of the problem for Microsoft was that, for too long, it saw smartphones as a miniature of the standard desktop (it even had a brand name called Pocket PC).
+To me, a big part of the problem for Microsoft was that, for too long, it saw smartphones as one of the standard desktop (it even had a brand name called Pocket PC).

 This is not at all surprising for a company that is so dedicated to computers, but it meant the idea of a whole new touch-based user interface and a new way of using applications.